voucherifyio/voucherify-python-sdk/README.md

 ### Listing redemptions

-UseUse `redemptions` to get a filtered list of redemptions.
+Use `redemptions` to get a filtered list of redemptions.

 Filter parameters: